SymfonyCasts/api-platform/sfcasts/ep3-custom-data/persister-context.md

 ## Custom Code only for a Specific Operation

 Cool!
 So let's do something a bit harder: what if you need to run some custom code but only for a specific *operation*.
-In `CheeseListing`, we have 2 collection operations and 3 item operations.
+In `User`, we have 2 collection operations and 3 item operations.
 For the most part, by checking the id, you can pretty much figure out which operation is being used.
 But if you start also using a PATCH operation or custom operations, then this would *not* be enough.